TOUR LOCATIONS

 -

-Launch out of Oakes Landing, once a wharf for exporting Tobacco in colonial times, and enjoy a leisurely paddle to some undeveloped shorelines on the upper end of Urbanna Creek.
-A variety of bird species are commonly observed in the area, including woodland birds, herons, and kingfishers.
+Launch out of Oakes Landing, once a wharf for exporting Tobacco in colonial times.
+Enjoy a leisurely paddle to some undeveloped shorelines on the upper end of Urbanna Creek.
+A variety of bird species are commonly observed in the area, including woodland birds, Herons, and Kingfishers.
 Otters and muskrats can also be spotted.

 -

-There is no need to go far from the launch at Urbanna’s town marina to encounter a diversity of wildlife and history.
-A few pairs of ospreys nest here, and Bald Eagle sitings are common.
-You might even encounter one of the thousands of the Bay’s Bottlenose Dolphins.
+There’s no need to go far from the launch at Urbanna’s town marina to encounter a diversity of wildlife and historic sites.
+A few pairs of Ospreys nest here, and Bald Eagle sightings are common.
+You might even encounter a family of Bottlenose Dolphins!
 This trip includes an optional stop at a small beach.
-Sunset tours are also available for $35 at this location.
+This location is ideal for sunset paddles.

 -

-Middlesex county’s location in between the Rappahannock and Piankatank rivers makes it a kayaker’s paradise.
-Tributaries of these two rivers are endless and we have put in the time finding unique paddles.
-Two of our favorite nearby paddles are on Whiting Creek and Parrot’s Creek.
+Middlesex County, nestled between the Rappahannock and Piankatank Rivers, is a kayaker’s paradise.
+The tributaries of these two rivers are endless, and we’ve spent years discovering some truly unique paddles.
+Two of our favorite nearby routes are Whiting Creek and Mill Creek.